-The University plans to take responsibility for unavoidable carbon emissions by direct sequestration rather than participating in carbon offsetting schemes.
+The University is taking responsibility for unavoidable carbon emissions by direct sequestration rather than participating in carbon offsetting schemes.

 The University generates carbon emissions during many of its activities, such as when heating our buildings, using non-electric vehicles and flying for business travel.

-In order to become net zero carbon by 2040, the University will:
+In order to become net zero carbon by 2040, the University is:

-- sequester carbon from unavoidable emissions, such as essential flights.
+- sequestering carbon from unavoidable emissions, such as essential flights.